Anish-M-code/Metadata-Remover/README.md

 Privacy is hard to get Nowadays.

-Web Developers might find reduced image size a boon.
+Reduced image size will be a boon for web devs while embedding images in websites.

 # Support for Other Documents ( PDF/ Docx etc )